-This letter reiterates and confirms the agreement reached by the Employer and UFCW Local #1439 during the negotiations for clerk and meat agreements.
-Local#1439 believes it has a good faith working relationship with the Employer and will not take any action to depart from that relationship or take any action inconsistent with maintaining that relationship.
-Consistent with its duty of fair representation under the agreements and their grievance procedures, Local #1439 will not be a party to instigate or support class action litigation (except charges with the National Labor Relations Board) or engage in any type of corporate campaign against the Employer.
+This Letter reiterates and confirms the agreement reached by Safeway and UFCW Local #1439 during the negotiations for clerk and meat agreements in Spokane with regard to Local #1439 and Safeway in Spokane.
+Local #1439 believes it has a good faith working relationship with Safeway and will not take any action to depart from that relationship or take any action inconsistent with maintaining that relationship.
+Consistent with its duty of fair representation under the Agreements and their grievance procedures, Local #1439 will not be a party to, instigate or support class action litigation (except charges with the National Labor Relations Board), or engage in any type of corporate campaign against Safeway.

-The parties recognize that various monies from Local #1439 are paid to UFCW International Union funds.
+It is also recognized that various monies from Local #1439 are paid to UFCW International Union funds.
 The Local does not control such funds.
-Consequently, the UFCW International Union's use of those funds for purposes contrary to this agreement will not be a violation of this agreement.
+Consequently, the UFCW International Union's use of those funds for purposes contrary to this Agreement will not be a violation of this Agreement.